Skill Demand Index

 Which roles need PowerPoint Proficiency most:

-Operations positions drive 50% of demand.
-Sales also frequently list PowerPoint Proficiency as a requirement.
-Skills commonly paired with PowerPoint Proficiency include Excel Proficiency and Communication Skills.
+Marketing positions drive 33% of demand.
+Operations and Sales also frequently list PowerPoint Proficiency as a requirement.
+Skills commonly paired with PowerPoint Proficiency include Excel Proficiency and Financial Services Industry Experience.

 Depth Level Distribution